codeenigma/entity-validation-examples/README.md

 # Entity Validation Examples

-This Drupal 8 module accompanies a Code Enigma blog post and illustrates how to use the Drupal 8 Entity Validation API to add different validation constraints to the entity creation process.
+This Drupal 8 module accompanies a Code Enigma blog post.
+It illustrates how to use the Drupal 8 Entity Validation API to add different validation constraints to the entity creation process.

 Blog post: [Drupal 8 Entity Validation API Examples](https://medium.com/)

-The examples are kept as short as possible and avoid anything that is unrelated to the actual topic of entity validation.
+The examples are kept as short and avoid anything that is unrelated to the actual topic of entity validation.

 ## Example 1: ArticleLimitConstraint
-This example limits the creation of nodes of the type article to a specified, hardcoded number (2).
+This example limits the creation of nodes of the type article to a specified number (2).

-In a real-world scenario this limit would probably be configured using a configuration form, or specified with config variable in settings.php.
+In a real-world scenario this limit would probably be configured using a configuration form, or specified with a config variable in settings.php.

 The module does the following: